-Second Reading Speech by Second Minister for Finance, Ms Indranee Rajah on the Companies, Business Trusts and Other Bodies (Miscellaneous Amendments) Bill, at The Parliament, on 9 May 202309 May 2023
+Second Reading Speech by Second Minister for Finance, Ms Indranee Rajah on the Companies, Business Trusts and Other Bodies (Miscellaneous Amendments) Bill, on 9 May 2023, in Parliament09 May 2023

 Madam Deputy Speaker, I beg to move, "That the Bill be now read a second time."